hougs/py-hadoop-tutorial/README.md

 on the data source can be found on the [wikitech wiki page for the dataset.]
 (https://wikitech.wikimedia.org/wiki/Analytics/Data/Pageviews)

-To download the data, run
+To download the data locally, run

     mkdir pageviews-gz
     python grab_data.py

 from the root of this directory.

+To then create the required tables,